By Jasmin Graham, Florida Fish and Wildlife Conservation Commission

 If you are diving and see a sawfish, observe at a distance.
 Do not approach or harass them.
 This is illegal and this guidance is for your safety as well as theirs.

-For more information on sawfish, including FWC’s sawfish research visit: MyFWC.com/research, click on “Saltwater” then “Sawfish.”
+For more information on sawfish, including FWC’s sawfish research visit the Florida Fish and Wildlife Conservation Commission website, click on “Saltwater” then “Sawfish.”